-Honey will show better in oval, flat sided to square clear glass containers.
-4-H'ers must use standard honey jars.
-Wide-mouth mason jars or wide-mouth honey jars may be used.
+Honey will show better in oval, flat sided to square clear glass jars.
+4-Hers must use standard honey jars purchased from a bee supply vendor.
+Wide-mouth honey jars may be used.
 The jars and lids must be clean.
 Fill jars to the "fill line".
 The "fill line" is the continuous ring that circles the jar and not necessarily the threads that help hold the lid.
+Note that jars must be glass, with the exception being the cut comb honey.

 Note: Two jars must be submitted for the following classes.

-Display cases for capped honey may be made by 4-Hers or bought from a store, but they must be beeproof and have a removable top in order for the judge to check moisture.
+Display cases for capped honey may be made by 4-Hers or bought from a store, but they must be bee-proof and have a removable top in order for the judge to check moisture.
 One frame per container.

 Observation hives shall be secure from opening to the satisfaction of the Bees and Honey superintendent.
 This shall include the top of the observation hive and all holes and openings.
 Openings should be secure by screws or locks.
-Observation hives may be picked up after the end of judging on Tuesday August 13, 2019.
+Observation hives may be picked up after the end of judging (which is the Tuesday prior to the official first day of the State Fair).

-- 692 Two one pound glass Queenline or Classic jars of white extracted honey - 693 Two one pound glass Queenline or Classic jars of light amber extracted honey - 694 Two one pound glass Queenline or Classic jars of amber extracted honey - 695 Two one pound glass Queenline or Classic jars of dark amber extracted honey - 696 Two wide mouth pints or Classic jars of chunk honey, any color. - 697 Any frame of capped honey suitable for comb honey (Light) - 698 Any frame of capped honey suitable for comb honey (Amber) - 699 Any frame of capped honey suitable for extraction (Light) - 700 Any frame of capped honey suitable for extraction (Amber) - 701 Best display of one-frame observation hive of honey bees consisting of worker bees, a properly marked queen, and brood.
+693 Two one pound glass Queenline or Classic jars of light amber extracted honey 694 Two one pound glass Queenline or Classic jars of amber extracted honey 695 Two one pound glass Queenline or Classic jars of dark amber extracted honey 696 Two wide mouth pints or Classic jars of chunk honey, any color.
+697 Any frame of capped honey suitable for comb honey (Light)